Foot and Ankle Conditioning Program Exercise Guide

 After an injury or surgery, an exercise conditioning program will help you return to daily activities and enjoy a more active, healthy lifestyle.
 Following a well-structured conditioning program will also help you return to sports and other recreational activities.

-To ensure that this exercise program is safe and effective for you, it should be performed under your doctor’s supervision.
+This is a general conditioning program that provides a wide range of exercises.
+To ensure that the program is safe and effective for you, it should be performed under your doctor’s supervision.
 Talk to your doctor or physical therapist about which exercises will best help you meet your rehabilitation goals.

 1. Heel Cord Stretch